-In this article we’ve covered the following eLearning development tools offered by Cluelabs: Data Cloud, Location, Leaderboard, Dynamic Text Labels, Custom List, Single Chart or Graph, Comparison Chart, Custom Progress Bar, Full Screen Mode, Custom Player for Storyline 360.
+In this article, we’ve covered the following eLearning development tools offered by Cluelabs: Data Cloud, PDF Maker, Location, Leaderboard, Timer, Dynamic Text Labels, Custom List, Single Chart or Graph, Comparison Chart, Custom Progress Bar, Full Screen Mode, Custom Player for Storyline 360.
 If you are an eLearning developer or a learning experience designer interested in staying up-to-date in the eLearning field, feel free to experiment with these widgets to find ways to make them work for you and the unique needs of your organization.